 I love to film people, interviewing is my favourite thing to do so, any project where we can interview attendees at an event or customers on their experience with a particular brand or product.
 I also really love filming in Labs and hospitals.

-4. What is one of your favourite projects of all time?
+4. What is one of your favourite video production projects of all time?

 My all time favourite project was about 2 years ago, we were asked to film at the National Holocaust Museum.
 Several survivors told us their stories over the course of a day.
 They were amazing, I cried (silently) all day whilst listening to them, but it felt like an enormous privilege to be in the company of such amazing people.